-- begun the process of documenting in writing our IT security processes and procedures; - implemented Palo Alto Networks' Prima Cloud security platform to secure our cloud environments; and - reviewed our procedures in relation to quality and compliance requirements.
+- •continued the process of formally documenting our IT security processes and procedures; - •implemented various technologies to improve the security level of the network and infrastructure of the company; and - •reviewed our procedures in relation to quality and compliance requirements.

 We will continue to further strengthen our cybersecurity program in 2022.
-We are not aware of any material cybersecurity incident over the past years, nonetheless we are also evaluating cybersecurity insurance options.
+We are not aware of any material cybersecurity incident over the past years, nonetheless the company is covered by a cybersecurity insurance plan.
 For a description of the cybersecurity risks we may be facing see "Risk Factors - Risks Relating to our Business and Industry - Cyber security risks and the failure to maintain the confidentiality, integrity and availability of our computer hardware, software and internet applications and related tools and functions, could result in damage to our reputation, data integrity and/or subject us to costs, fines or lawsuits under data privacy or other laws or contractual requirements."